jordbort/Twitch-UndertaleBot/README.md

 `!intro`

 This command uses random battle-starting text from Undertale.
 Some text is rarer than others, but it's all just for fun.
-Users cannot use introduce themselves if they are dead.
+Users cannot introduce themselves if they are dead.

 `!spamton <number>`